CKM_AES_GCM

 Usage Notes

-If the HSM is not in FIPS mode, then the developer is responsible to specify an IV.
+If the HSM is not in FIPS mode, you must specify an IV.
 Random IV is supported and recommended for GCM and GMAC.
 If you are not using random IV, then the most efficient IV value length is 12 bytes; any other size reduces performance and requires more work (per NIST SP-800-38D).

 The internal IV is a randomly generated 16-byte IV.